fonghou/freer-simple/README.md

+## Note: This fork copy most of first order polysemy effects, but retain the simplicity of freer-simple and perforemance of non-higher-order polysemy freer encoding.
+Hence the branch name polysemy-simple

 # freer-simple — a friendly effect system for Haskell [![Build Status](https://travis-ci.org/lexi-lambda/freer-simple.svg?branch=master)](https://travis-ci.org/lexi-lambda/freer-simple)

 The `freer-simple` library is an implementation of an *extensible effect system* for Haskell, a general-purpose way of tracking effects at the type level and handling them in different ways.
 The concept of an “effect” is very general: it encompasses the things most people consider side-effects, like generating random values, interacting with the file system, and mutating state, but it also includes things like access to an immutable global environment and exception handling.